chromatone/chromatone.center/practice/pitch/roll/index.md

 ---
 title: Roll
-subtitle: Plot main pitch of any incoming audio on an endless roll
+description: Plot main pitch of any incoming audio on an endless roll

 cover: roll.png
 date: 2022-06-12